Arni jagir: Diwan Khane Palace

 The first palace, is a two-storey building known as Diwan Khane, which was originally meant as a guest house for women and children of the royal family.
 It is spread over 35 acres, the palace had circular brick pillars, Indian motifs, arches, gothic columns and Madras terrace built with the lime and mortar method.
 Peacock pattern glass panels on the doors, door handles and engravings with flora and fauna — characteristic of the Mughal style of architecture — were also introduced.
 The palace had fish-typed door stoppers and floors that were made of lime but resembled tiled flooring.
 The last two features were unique to the architecture followed by Arni rulers of those times.
 At present, the palace is in ruins.

-Poosi Malai Kuppam Palace
+Maligai nagar

-The second palace, known as Poosi Malai Kuppam, was built as a guest house for the rulers.
+The second palace, known as Maligai Nagar, was built as a guest house for the rulers.
 It is a single-storey structure, which had separate loft for pigeons, four chimneys (despite the town experiencing generally hot climate).
 The palace is constructed in a typical British style.
 Most of the structure now remains intact but needs immediate conservation.
 In fact, Mr. Hariharan said, the forest palace was the earliest structure in the region to use steel rafters instead of traditional wooden rafters for its roof.
 Such steel rafters added strength to the structure.